 The ACD will ensure that the beneficial interest in the assets is transferred to the Company with effect from the issue of the Shares.

-The ACD will not issue Shares in any Sub-fund in exchange for assets the holding of which would be inconsistent with the investment objective or policy of that Sub-fund.
+The ACD will not issue Shares in exchange for assets the holding of which would be inconsistent with the investment objective or policy of the Company.

 3.10.
 In specie redemptions